flhofer/dell_TB16_firmware/README.md

    - MST-1 requires `DP` or `VGA`
    - MST-2 requires `mDP` or `HDMI`
 5. If Cable/Dock NVM targets are missing, reconnect the TB cable to the host, reboot once, then retry `fwupdtool install-blob <bin-file>`.
-6. If the ASMedia update did not apply on Windows, keep only one `.bin` in `tools/ASMedia_win`, then run `asm.exe /version` and `asm.exe /f` as Administrator.
-7. If targets still do not enumerate after two full retry cycles, stop and collect verbose output with `fwupdmgr --verbose get-devices` before further attempts.
+6. If targets still do not enumerate after two full retry cycles, stop and collect verbose output with `fwupdmgr --verbose get-devices` before further attempts.
-8. If you get `unable to autodetect chip family`, use the `mst-*.exe` official Windows flasher only with the problematic device.
+7. If you still get an `unable to autodetect chip family` when flashing MST (timeouts seem to be normal), use the `mst-*.exe` official Windows flasher only with the problematic device.
 MST update status stays inconsistent until it is the only active device, and Windows flashing might need to be repeated.
 Reported: @kwuw

 ### Flashing MST chips